isdriven/NejiCode.js/README.md

-# NejiCode.js
+# NejiCode.javascript

-NejiCode.js is a 2D game engine developed by NejiCode, a small independent game development group in Japan.
+NejiCode.javascript is a 2D game engine developed by NejiCode, a small independent game development group in Japan.
 It was originally created for internal use in our own game projects.

 While the source code of our games will remain private, the core engine is open source, and we plan to gradually release additional modules and extensions as well.